cancerit/NanoSeq/README.md

 ### Partition (part)

 Divide the coverage so that each job in the NanoSeq analysis gets roughly the same work.
+The -n argument idicates the number of tasks that will be used in the dsa, var and indel steps.

 ```
 runNanoSeq.py -t 1 \